Optimal Transport Model Distributional Robustness: Experiments

 \subsection{Ablation Study}

-\textbf{Effect of Number of Particle Models.} For multiple particles setting of a single model as mentioned in Section \ref{subsec:the_single_model}, we explore the effectiveness of diversity in achieving distributional robustness.
+\textbf{Effect of Number of Particle Models.} For multiple-particles setting on a single model as mentioned in Section \ref{subsec:the_single_model}, we investigate the effectiveness of diversity in achieving distributional robustness.
 We conduct experiments using the WideResnet28x10 model on the CIFAR datasets, training with $K \in \{1, 2, 3, 4\}$ particles.
-We present the results in Figure \ref{fig:kparticles}.
-Note that in this setting, we use the same hyper-parameters as the one particle setting, but only trained for 100 epochs to save time.
-Interestingly, we observe that using two particles achieved higher accuracy compared to one particle.
+The results are presented in Figure \ref{fig:kparticles}.
+Note that in this setup, we utilize the same hyper-parameters as the one-particle setting, but only train for 100 epochs to save time.
+Interestingly, we observe that using two-particles achieved higher accuracy compared to one particle.
 However, as we increase the number of particles, the difference between them also increases, resulting in worse performance.
-These results suggest that while diversity can be beneficial in achieving distributional robustness, increasing the number of particles beyond a certain threshold may have diminishing returns and could even lead to a decrease in performance.
+These results suggest that while diversity can be beneficial in achieving distributional robustness, increasing the number of particles beyond a certain threshold may have diminishing returns and potentially lead to performance deterioration.

-\textbf{Loss landscape.} We present the loss landscape for ensemble inference using different architectures on the CIFAR 100 dataset and compare our approach with the SAM method, which is our runner-up.
+\textbf{Loss landscape.} We depict the loss landscape for ensemble inference using different architectures on the CIFAR 100 dataset and make a comparison with the SAM method, which serves as our runner-up.
 As demonstrated in Figure \ref{fig:loss-landscape}, our approach guides the model towards a lower and flatter loss region compared to SAM, which improves the model's performance.
 This is important because a lower loss signifies better optimization, while a flatter region indicates improved generalization and robustness.
 By attaining both these characteristics, our approach enhances the model's ability to achieve high accuracy and stability (Table \ref{tab:ex-ensemble}).